DistributedWeb/developers.dwebx.org/docs/joining-the-social-network.md

 title: Joining the Social Network
 ---

-Beaker includes a social network of personal websites.
+dBrowser includes a social network of personal websites.
 We call these websites the ["Profile Drives."](intermediate/your-profile-drive.md) Your profile drive acts as your personal space and your identity on the network.
 It's also used by applications to publish your content.

 :::note
 Every user has a "Profile Hyperdrive" which represents them on the network.
 [Learn more](intermediate/your-profile-drive.md).
 :::

-In this guide, we're going to personalize your profile drive, find some other users to add to your address book, get you listed in Beaker's User Directory, and say hello on your social media feed.
+In this guide, we're going to personalize your profile drive, find some other users to add to your address book, get you listed in dBrowser's User Directory, and say hello on your social media feed.

 ---

 ## Customizing your profile drive

-During Beaker's setup, you filled out a name, picture, and bio for your profile.
+During dBrowser's setup, you filled out a name, picture, and bio for your profile.
 You can visit your profile drive by clicking your picture at the top right of the browser.

 <img className="centered" src="/img/profile-button.png" />